-The results show that the aircraft noise at the site arises mainly from aircraft departing to the west on route 26 LAM.
-There has been relatively little month to month variation in noise levels during this 12 month noise monitoring survey.
+The results show that the aircraft noise at the site arises mainly from aircraft departing to the west on route 26 LAM and to the east on route 08KEN.
+There has been relatively little month to month variation in aircraft noise levels during this15 month noise monitoring survey.